 - Do you enjoy the finer things in life on vacations?

 - Are you a weekend warrior?

 - Do you travel the world on a bicycle, motorbike, or by hitchhiking?

-All these things help refine your travel blogging niche, and create your audience.
+All these things help refine your niche, and create your audience.
 Just remember that you may not always travel this way so a broader niche might be better.
 You can always create categories for different aspects you want to blog about.

 The tough part is knowing if there are too many big players already in the market that will outrank you for keyword searches.
 A useful tool is Google Keyword Planner.
 You can enter keywords and find out the estimated number of searches each month.